 Early morning swim, Llafranc.

-Costa Brava oceanswimsafari 2017
+Costa Brava oceanswimsafari 2023

 This is one of the most glorious swim experiences we have to offer – swimming from France to Spain around the bottom of the Pyrenees, exploring coves, bays and caves – it seems around every rock is an undiscovered inlet, or a cave recessing deep into the cliff face...
-We'll take you to "Our Secret Spot", explore the genius of Salvador Dalí, trek the most spectacular stretches of the famed Costa Brava coastal track, we'll visit our new "Secret Spot" if time allows, and we'll indulge in some of the best food the world has to offer (The Girona region of Catalunya, behind the Costa Brava, is home to some of the world's most inventive cuisine, its restaurants regularly rated as some of the best in the world, according to Michelin).
+We'll take you to 'Our Secret Spot', explore the genius of Salvador Dalí, trek the most spectacular stretches of the famed Costa Brava coastal track, and we'll enjoy some of the best food the world has to offer (this is no exaggeration: The Girona region of Catalunya, behind the Costa Brava, is home to some of the world's most inventive cuisine, its restaurants regularly rated as among the best in the world, according to Michelin).

 This is a very special oceanswimsafari.
 Space is limited.
 If you're interested, let us know quick and smart (use the email link below).